 Additional Purchasing Options

 Curriculum only: Already have owl pellets and the tools needed for dissecting them?
 You can now purchase our Dissecting the Food Web: An Owl Pellet Investigation curriculum separately.
+This kit contains the teacher’s guide, plus food web species cards, food web poster, and trophic level signs.

 Replenishment kits: Dissecting owl pellets with more than one class?
 Need to stock up for a new school year?
 Our replenishment kit includes pellets and tools for 15 teams or individuals.